-Conducting career research to identify personal preferences in relation to specific occupations.
+1. Conducting career research to identify personal preferences in relation to specific occupations.

-• Research into personal preferences is done through career lessons at the elementary level and Central Middle School's Xello Program.

-School-supervised, work-based learning experiences.

-• This is not provided at Hartford Joint #1 as our district's services end after 8th grade, before most students' ability to gain work experiences due to age.

-Instruction in career decision-making.
+- Research into personal preferences are done through career lessons at the elementary level and Central Middle School's Xello Program. - 2.
+School-supervised, work-based learning experiences. - This is not provided at Hartford Joint #1 as our district's services end after 8th grade, before most students' ability to gain work experiences due to age. - 3.
+Instruction in career decision-making. - Instruction on career decision making is provided through the district's Xello program.

-• Instruction on career decision making is provided through the district's Xello program.
-Instruction that provides for the practical application of academic skills, applied technologies, economics, including entrepreneurship education and personal financial literacy.
+4. Instruction that provides for the practical application of academic skills, applied technologies, economics, including entrepreneurship education and personal financial literacy.

-- At the elementary level, Junior Achievement, Biz Town, and the social studies curriculum are used to introduce students to economic concepts including entrepreneurship and personal finance - Middle school students are introduced to practical application of academic skills through the Financial Literacy curriculum, Project Lead The Way, Technical Education courses (for high school credit), and career lessons provide students with practical application of ACP skills.
+• Financial Literacy curriculum, Project Lead The Way courses, Technical Education courses (for high school credit), and career lessons provide students with practical application of ACP skills.

-Pupil access to career and technical education programs, including programs at technical colleges.
+5. Pupil access to career and technical education programs, including programs at technical colleges.

-- Pupils have the ability to access this through Project Lead The Way and Tech Ed Courses, such as Home Maintenance, provided at Central Middle School. - Middle school students are introduced to CTE programming at Hartford Union High School through the HUHS Jumpstart and HUHS Showcase Events.
-The opportunity to learn about post secondary education and training options is provided through the annual College & Career Fair hosted at HUHS.
+• Pupils have the ability to access this through Project Lead The Way and Tech Ed Courses, such as Home Maintenance, provided at Central Middle School.

-Pupil access to accurate national, regional, and state labor market information, including labor market supply and demand.
+6. Pupil access to accurate national, regional, and state labor market information, including labor market supply and demand.

-Students will have access to the CESA 6 website supporting research in labor market information and labor supply and demand.
-Resources published from Wisconsin's Department of Workforce Development will be available to students to gain a better understanding of careers in demand in our region, earning potential and education and training requirements.
+• Students will have access to the CESA 6 website supporting research in labor market information and labor supply and demand.

-Instruction and experience in developing and refining the skills and behaviors needed by pupils to obtain and retain employment.
+7. Instruction and experience in developing and refining the skills and behaviors needed by pupils to obtain and retain employment.

-• Students will develop their skills and behaviors through programs and activities written in Hartford Joint #1's Academic and Career Planning programming delivered through the Social and Emotional Learning curriculum.
-Students will receive feedback on their progress through a Citizenship and/or an Effective Learner score.
+• Students will develop their skills and behaviors through programs and activities written in Hartford Joint #1's Academic and Career Planning programming.
+Students will receive feedback on their progress through a Citizenship and/or and Effective Learner score.

-Beginning in the 2017-18 school year, an education for employment program shall provide pupils in grades 6 to 12 with academic and career planning services, including providing each pupil with all of the following:
+(3) Beginning in the 2017-18 school year, an education for employment program shall provide pupils in grades 6 to 12 with academic and career planning services, including providing each pupil with all of the following:

-Individualized support, appropriate to the pupil's needs, from school district staff to assist with completing and annually updating an academic career plan.
+(a) Individualized support, appropriate to the pupil's needs, from school district staff to assist with completing and annually updating an academic career plan.

 • Individualized support is provided to update the academic career plan through student participation in ACP related lessons, work, and activities.
 At the elementary level the completion of yearly assigned SEL and career lessons are used.
-At the middle school, the Xello program and the completion and implementation of an ILP occurs.
+At the middle school, the Xello program and the completion and implementation of ILP occurs.

-If a pupil is a child with a disability, the pupil's academic and career plan shall be made available to the pupil's individual education program team.
+(b) If a pupil is a child with a disability, the pupil's academic and career plan shall be made available to the pupil's individual education program team.
 The pupil's individualized education program team may, if appropriate, take the pupil's academic and career plan into account when developing the pupil's transition services under s.
 115.787 (2) (g), Stats.